prathamesh-sonpatki/golang-challenge/_posts/2015-04-01-go-challenge2.md

 #### Questions?

 If you have any questions about this challenge, please join the [golang-challenge channel on slack](http://t.co/n6EesY9Mmv) and ask your questions.
 This is a room for people who are going to participate in the Go Challenge.
+You can also send us an email at golangchallenge [at] gmail.com

 #### Evaluators